STRATEGY

 July 4, 2023

-So, what's the secret to becoming an eCommerce star?
-From your digital campaigns to the tech powering your storefront, here are our top five tips for building an effective eCommerce growth strategy.
+So what's the secret to becoming an eCommerce star?
+From your digital campaigns to the tech powering your storefront, here are our top five tactics for building an effective eCommerce growth strategy.

 1. Use your data